versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Worker.md

 "debug"  | Log all severities.
 "warn"   | Log "warn" and "error" severities.
 "error"  | Log "error" severity.
-"error"  | Do not log anything.
+"none"   | Do not log anything.

 </div>